lightweight-baby/794798-exercises/README.md

 Full-stack wd

 Exercise 0 from the full-stack web development course.
-Let's get this bread man
+Let's get this bread man.